 Doesn’t that sound great?
 News now breaks faster on new-age platforms like Twitter than on conventional print and news media.
 What’s more, information that is back-stepped by traditional media makes its way into social media.
 This vast reserve of information is of great value.

-Big Data and Advanced Analytics are considered as the next big innovation in supply chain management.
-With the aid of big data and other emerging technology tools like geo-analytics, businesses can now optimize their production, logistics and distribution networks.
+Big Data and Advanced Analytics are considered the next big innovation in supply chain management.
+With the aid of big data and other emerging technology tools like geo-analytics, businesses can now optimize their production, logistics, and distribution networks.

 When supply chain managers have such huge volumes of data available at their fingertips, they can make use of this information to reduce the hand-held inventory significantly.
 What’s more, it can also be used to reduce operational costs, improve customer experience and increase agility.

 Additionally, big data and analytics help to identify emerging patterns and trends.
 This helps firms predict demand accurately and collaborate with the right distributors to manage those needs efficiently.